-• The Puberty Video’s at the end of the Year
+The Puberty Video’s at the End of the Year

-Puberty is coming to my house.
-I have a fifth grader and the puberty video’s at the end of the year.
-But already things are happening.
 I’m going to have to go to the training bra section of the neighborhood Macys.
 I should probably invest in the Kotex First Time Period Kit.
 I remember when I got my First Time Period Kit circa 1976…

 Oh, Puberty you cruel mistress!

-It was the summer of my twelfth year when I succumbed to womanhood.
-It happened ingloriously during my annual camping trip to Lake Cachuma with my grandparents.
-I sat poolside with a pad the size of a Boeing 747 between my thighs as my male cousins frolicked winsomely in the Lake Cachuma 58 degree un-chlorinated pool.
-If only they’d contracted tuberculosis!
+I sat poolside with a pad the size of a Boeing 747 strapped between my thighs as my male cousins frolicked winsomely in the Lake Cachuma 58 degree un-chlorinated pool.

 I frequently snuck off with my feminine protection supplies to the public bathroom in front of the entire San Juan Boy’s Detention Facility camped just opposite our site.
-One of the boys looked like Matt Dillon in Little Darlings.

 Cramps paralyzed me as my trail horse Champion broke into a jouncing trot down the Rancho Oso wash.
 Sweet Mother of God, the indignities!